 Pritchard Park is open during daylight hours.
+Dogs on leash are welcome in the park.

 Special arrangements can be made for a guided tour of the site for groups with interests and purposes that align with the BIJAC mission.
 Our small group of volunteers partner with the Bainbridge Island Historical Museum (BIHM) to conduct these tours.
 Facilitated Group Tours or School Group visits must be scheduled three weeks or more in advance, include no more than 24 participants, and be booked for a Wednesday, Thursday, or Friday.